Patrik-Stas/js-finite-state-machine/README.md

 # Javascript Finite State Machine
-Lightweight Javascript finite state machine implementation with modular persistence.
+Pretty simplistic Finite State Machines (FSMs) with modular state persistence.
+No callbacks, triggers, just doing transitions, checking the rules, persisting and loading the states.

 - **Where do you want to store state of your state machines?** Memory?
 Redis?
 Mongo?
 Elsewhere?
 Wherever you like!